-Encourage children to recognise things they should be grateful for
+Encourage children to recognize things they should be grateful for

 Highlight these things to your kids and ask them to consider how they make them feel and ways of expressing appreciation for it.
-Try this on birthdays when friends buy them gifts, when you’re out having a lovely day in the park or just laughing with your kids while watching a movie.
+Try this on birthdays when friends buy them gifts, when you’re on a family day out, or just laughing with your kids while watching a movie.

 Lead by example

 All children learn from what they see and experience, so make sure you demonstrate gratitude in your everyday life.
-Show appreciation to your kids when they do something funny or nice, and openly say you are thankful for having them.
+Show appreciation to your kids when they do something thoughtful and openly say you are thankful for having them.

 Ask them to contribute to family chores

-A poll has found that to help their child learn to show gratitude, many parents have their child do chores to help the family (60% regularly and 34% occasionally).
-Having children help in this way is a good way of explaining that everyone in the family has a responsibility to do their bit and then point out how family members contribute to the household in different ways.
+A poll has found that to help their child learn to show gratitude, many parents have their child do household chores (60% regularly and 34% occasionally).
+Having children help in this way is a good way of explaining that everyone in the family has a responsibility to do their bit.
+You could also then point out how family members contribute to the household in different ways.

 Encourage expressing gratitude

-Not just saying “thank you” and writing thank-you notes, but smiling and acknowledging anyone who does something nice for you and being sure you let them know you are grateful.
+Not just saying “thank you” and writing thank-you notes, but smiling and acknowledging anyone who does something for you and being sure you let them know you’re grateful.